kvnptl/practice_git/README.md

 ### Git pull

 - Git pull is a combination of git fetch and git merge
-- Suppose that you have a local repository and a remote repository, and you made some changes to the remote repository, so if you want to get the changes from the remote repository to the local repository
+- Suppose that you have a local repository and a remote repository, and you made some changes to the remote repository. so, if you want to get the changes from the remote repository to the local repository

 81. Use the following command: